PROJECT NOTES — OPEN

 But I want to be equally clear about where the line is.
 Every word of final prose is human-written.
 Every creative decision is mine.
 Every sound is shaped by hand.
 AI doesn't write this story.
 It helps me think about this story, the same way a conversation with a smart collaborator helps you think — by asking the right questions, by remembering what you said three hours ago, by offering a perspective you hadn't considered.
 The authorship is mine.
 The thinking is shared.

 I think this is worth stating plainly because the conversation around AI and creative work is often framed as replacement.
 This isn't that.
 This is a solo creator using every tool available to make something that would otherwise require a team — while keeping the creative core completely human.
+You can read more about the methodology in The Writing Process.

 This Website